Linx-Enterprise/oms-bootstrap/README.md

 -   `git clone git@github.com:chaordic/bootstrap`
 -   `bower install git@github.com:chaordic/bootstrap --save`

-There should be an option to share the same file for everybody, but not now.
+There should be an option to share the same file with everybody, but not now.

 What's included
 ---------------